np-guard/np-guard.github.io/ci-integration.md

 There are several options to integrate the various components in this project into a useful CI/CD pipeline.
-One possible option is depiced below.
+One possible option is depicted below.

 ![CI-integration](ci-integration-option.png)